WeixuanZ/flood-warning-system/README.md

 ## Web Interface

+A version of the web interface without neural network is available at https://flood-warning.herokuapp.com.

-To run the web interface,
+To run the web interface locally,
 1. Set your Google Maps API key as an environment variable through
     ```bash
     export API_KEY=<api_key>